raczu/raczu/README.md

 ## Hi there 👋

 I'm Dawid, a second-year student at the [Wrocław University of Science and Technology](https://pwr.edu.pl/en/), who's been trying his hand at backend for some time now.
 I started my programming adventure a few years ago, falling in love with python.
 Since then, I have developed my database and web development skills, which combined with python allowed me to start my backend adventure.
+Recently, I have been working on developing my programming skills in Go combined with Kubernetes.
 Also, I am a lover of coffee and good music.

 ![visitor badge](https://komarev.com/ghpvc/?username=raczu&label=Visits&color=green)
 [![email badge](https://img.shields.io/badge/contact@raczu.me-red?style=flat&logo=gmail&logoColor=white&labelColor=red)](mailto:contact@raczu.me)